By Tara Westover, a personal journey about a childhood in a survivalist home

 There have been a number of comparisons of Educated with J.D.
 Vance’s Hillbilly Elegy, but they’re fairly different books.
 Hillbilly Elegy is a much more political book that’s trying to explain the economic conditions impacting white working-class Appalachian communities.
-Meanwhile, though Westover’s memoir involves a family that’s firmly rooted in Trumpland, her story isn’t meant to be representative of Trump voters or even of her Mormon community in Southern Idaho.
+Meanwhile, though Westover’s memoir involves a family that is geographically rooted in Trumpland, her story isn’t meant to be representative of Trump voters or even of her Mormon community in Southern Idaho.

 Westover’s father has more radical views than most in their religious community.
 He firmly believes women shouldn’t work, and he’s a survivalist, busy hoarding food and being paranoid about potential attacks from the government and whatnot.
 Westover discusses how he likely has an untreated personality disorder.

 Read it or Skip It?